Best Running Shoes Under $100 in 2026: 8 Budget Picks

 Brooks Ghost 16 running shoe

-Brooks Ghost 16: Top Cheap Running Shoe Pick
+Brooks Ghost 16: Best Premium Running Shoe Under $100 When on Sale

 Not sure whether you need neutral, stability, wide, or extra cushioned shoes?
 Start with the Running Shoe Finder.
 It is a better first step than buying whatever shoe happens to be cheapest today.